WKSt.V. Unitas Stolzenfels: 1910–1938

-Colour-Crisis

-The colour-crisis was a struggle among the different fraternities of the Unitas-Verband.
-Some associations wanted to carry colours (hats and ribbons with the colours of the fraternity).
+The color crisis was a struggle among the different fraternities of the Unitas-Verband.
+Some associations wanted to carry colors (hats and ribbons with the colors of the fraternity).
 Unitas Sigfridia was one of them.
 Therefore, it left the umbrella association in 1924 and founded with other fraternities the RKDB (Ring Katholischer Deutscher Burschenschaften (Ring of Catholic German fraternities)).

-1st Re-establishment
+1st re-establishment

-Together with 8 other members Hermann-Josef Stumpe, religion teacher, and Dr. Karl Loskant founded Unitas Stolzenfels in 1927, which didn't want to break away from Unitas umbrella association.
+Together with eight other members Hermann-Josef Stumpe, religion teacher, and Dr. Karl Loskant founded Unitas Stolzenfels in 1927, which didn't want to break away from Unitas umbrella association.
 The name refers to the castle Stolzenfels near Koblenz, Germany.
-With the other Unitas associations in Bonn Unitas Stolzenfels developed a viable confraternity.
+With the other Unitas associations in Bonn, Unitas Stolzenfels developed a viable confraternity.
 Before fraternities were banned by the national socialists, each of the associations in Bonn had 50 to 40 active members.
 The first house of Stolzenfels is still standing on Bonner Talweg.
 In 1938 Unitas Stolzenfels as the whole umbrella organisation Unitas was banned.

 Post-war period

-2nd Re-establishment

 After WWII Unitas Stolzenfels was re-established in the winter term of 1949/1950.
 A few out-of-town members and a few members of Unitas-Salia helped.
-Once again Hermann-Josef Stumpe, now pastor of the Bonn minster and bank director Dr. Karl Loskant were founding members.
-Official affiliation followed on August 4, 1950, during the 73rd general assembly (Generalversammlung, GV) in Munich.
+Once again Hermann-Josef Stumpe, now pastor of the Bonn minister, and bank director Dr. Karl Loskant were founding members.
+Official affiliation followed on 4 August 1950, during the 73rd general assembly (Generalversammlung, GV) in Munich.

-In 1956 a new house had to be bought, since the old house was dispossessed by the national socialists, but was not given back after the war.
+In 1956 a new house had to be bought since the old house was dispossessed by the national socialists but was not given back after the war.
 The house and the parties held in this house will always remain a nice memory of the students of the 50s and 60s.
 In 1967 the house was sold to the Deutsche Bahn to finance a new house.
-This wasn't to good for fraternity life, since no festivities could be held in own rooms.
+This wasn't too good for fraternity life, since no festivities could be held in their rooms.
 It also wasn't possible to provide cheap housing for new students and members.
 In 1970 this changed at once with the opening of the new house on Hatschiergasse.
 There was more space for festivities and more rooms for students.
 The fraternity began to flourish once again.
 The house was inaugurated during the 95th GV in Bonn in 1972 by the nuncio in Germany, Archbishop Corrado Bafile.

-Since 1963 an irregular magazine is published by Stolzenfels called "Convent".
+Since 1963 an irregular magazine has been published by Stolzenfels called "Convent".